jinglebot/CarND-Capstone/README.md

 The goal of the project is to write a code that will drive the car around a road track in a simulation after which the same code will be applied to drive a real car **Carla** around a real-life track.
 The project's code was structured using ROS packages wrapped in a Catkin workspace, written in Python and C++.
 The team members have the option to choose which environment to install and work their project on: Docker, AWS, VM and the Udacity Workspace were the preferred containers.
 Data was also shared via the FTP server.
-Work was done in phases as described as discussed below.
+Work was done in phases as described below.

 #### Classifier